 You can seriously jeopardize your future for no good reason.
 This is because the money is either not considered an asset, is a fully exempted asset, or has a high exemption amount.

-Retirement Money Not an Asset
+Retirement Money Is Not an Asset

-Some retirement vehicles are not even considered part of your "bankrupt estate" or pool of assets available to a trustee to sell to pay creditors.
+Some retirement vehicles are not considered part of your "bankrupt estate" or pool of assets available to a trustee to sell to pay creditors.
 The main requirement is that there be an "anti-alienation clause" (a clause preventing creditors from accessing those funds).

-The logic behind this is that if creditors cannot seize the money outside of bankruptcy, then they should not be able to do so inside one.
-Plans of this nature are usually maintained by employers as group plans with many participants.
-These are:
+The logic behind this is that if creditors cannot seize the money outside of bankruptcy, they should not be able to do so inside one.
+Employers usually maintain plans of this nature as group plans with many participants.
+These include a(n):

-• An Education IRA
+• Education IRA

-• An ERISA qualified employee benefit plan
+• ERISA qualified employee benefit plan

-• A tax deferred annuity
+• Tax-deferred annuity

 Retirement Money Exempted